 The ink system

-The Anilox cylinder can be engraved with cells of different shape and depth, thus resulting in different superficial cell densities, between 80 to 800 cells/cm2.
-A greater number of cells guarantees the printing of smaller details, while a lower number are preferred when printing flat-colour backgrounds.
+The Anilox cylinder can be engraved with cells of different shapes and depths, thus resulting in different superficial cell densities, between 80 to 800 cells/cm2.
+A greater number of cells guarantees the printing of smaller details, while a lower number is preferred when printing flat-colour backgrounds.

 Types of machines

 The flexographic machines can be produced in three different structures: inline, planetary (or central drum) and stack (independent cylinders).
-The first two versions normally print on one side only, while the stack version allows to print, with more combinations, on both sides of the support.
+The first two versions normally print on one side only, while the stack version allows printing, with more combinations, on both sides of the support.

 - The in-line presses present a series of separate in-line printing elements, one for each colour, with drying caps between one element and the other.

-- The planetary or satellite presses use a single large central cylinder to press the support on the clichés, that are therefore placed around the central drum (since the name of the machine type).
-This technique lowers the material deformation, and allow to print on thin or deformable materials with good precision.
+- The planetary or satellite presses use a single large central cylinder to press the support on the clichés, which are therefore placed around the central drum (since the name of the machine type).
+This technique lowers the material deformation and allows printing on thin or deformable materials with good precision.